-The Module supports only a FIPS 140-2 Approved mode.
 The Module requires an initialization sequence (see IG 9.5): the calling application invokes FIPS_mode_set()6, which returns a "1" for success and "0" for failure.
 If FIPS_mode_set() fails then all cryptographic services fail from then on.
 The application can test to see if FIPS mode has been successfully performed.